Key Lime Pie Bars

 This post may contain affiliate links, please visit our privacy policy for details.

 The silkiest, creamiest, and easiest Key Lime Pie Bars…with a super simple graham cracker crust and homemade meringue topping!
 These delicious bars are just like the classic pie, but made into super easy to make (and easy to eat!) bars.
 Every bite is sweet, tangy, creamy, and just SO.
 GOOD.
 The crust is made with only 3 super simple pantry staple ingredients!
 Oh, and to make it better?
 The filling is made with only egg yolks, condensed milk, and lime juice, and our secret ingredient…lime zest!
 After baking, the bars are finally finished with the silkiest Italian meringue.
 It simply doesn’t get better than this!
-It’s perfectly sweet, citrus-y, creamy, and perfect for summertime baking.
+It’s perfectly sweet, citrus-y, creamy, and ideal for summertime baking.

 About The Recipe